 We have analyzed the occurrences and properties of crosscutting concerns in two Haskell programs.
-We chose Haskell since it is a widely used functional language and offers all of the mechanisms we were interested in studying.
-The first program, called Arith, is an arithmetic expression evaluator written by the third author.
-The evaluator supports variables, choices, lambda abstraction, static and dynamic scoping, and different evaluation strategies.
-The second program, called Functional Graph Library (FGL), is a library for graph data structures and algorithms developed by M. Erwig.1 The library contains implementations for directed and undirected graphs, with labeled and unlabeled edges and nodes, dynamic and static allocation, and all kinds of algorithms.
+We chose Haskell since it is a widely used functional language and offers all of the mechanisms that we have discussed.
+The first program, called Arith, is an arithmetic expression evaluator that has been written by the third author.
+The evaluator supports variables, if-then-else constructs, lambda expressions, static and dynamic scoping, and different kinds of evaluation strategies.
+The second program, called Functional Graph Library (FGL), is a library for graph data structures and algorithms developed by M. Erwig.
+The library contains implementations for directed and undirected graphs, with labeled and unlabeled edges and nodes, dynamic and static allocation, and all kinds of algorithms.

-In a first step, we selected, for each of the two programs, a set of concerns.
-The selection was driven by two criteria: concerns that are (1) common and well-known in the target domain or (2) good candidates for crosscutting.
-For example, for Arith, we selected different evaluation strategies and arithmetic operations (13 concerns) and, for FGL, different flavors of graphs and graph algorithms (18 concerns).
-For Arith, selecting concerns was easy since the third author wrote the program; for FGL, we studied the documentation and examples.
+First, we selected, for each of the two programs, a set of concerns that are common in the particular domain.
+For example, for Arith we selected different evaluation strategies and arithmetic operations, and for FGL different properties of graphs and graph algorithms.
+Overall, we selected 13 concerns of Arith and 18 concerns of FGL.
+For Arith, selecting concerns was easy since the third author wrote the program; for FGL, we studied the documentation and example use cases for identifying concerns of interest.

-In a second step, we browsed the source code of both programs, looking for the code that implements the selected concerns, and rating their locality and separation from other concerns in the code basis.
-When we found indications of a crosscutting concern, i.e., code scattering and tangling, we classified it as module-level, type-level, function-level, monad-level, or equation-level crosscutting.
-We added equation-level crosscutting in order to distinguish between the case that a function definition contains two or more equations that belong to different concerns (function level) and the case that a single equation contains itself code belonging to different concerns (equation level).
+Then, we browsed the source code of both programs, looking for the code that implements the selected concerns, and judged their locality and separation from other concerns in the code basis.
+When we found indications of crosscutting concerns, i.e., code scattering and tangling, we classified it into module-level, type-level, function-level, monad-level, and equation-level crosscutting.
+We have added equation-level crosscutting in order to distinguish between the case that a function contains two or more equations that belong to different concerns (function level) and the case that an equation itself contains code belonging to different concerns (equation level).

-For example, the code for evaluating expressions that contain variables is scattered in Arith across the entire program at all levels.
+For example, the support for evaluating expressions containing variables in Arith is scattered across the entire program at all levels.
 Specifically, it affects the parser and main modules, the expression, type, and error data types, the evaluation and lookup functions, as well as internals of several equations of the evaluation function.